 Popular categorizations include stages of the customer lifecycle related to your Signal like Expansion, Conversion, and Churn, or various tiers of customers like Self-Serve, Mid-Market, and Enterprise.

-Criteria to Define Signals: Dimensions and Metrics
+Criteria to Define Playbooks: Dimensions, Metrics and Other Playbooks

 Dimensions describe who the customers are - for example, how many seats they have, what region they are based in, how many employees they have, etc.